OrganicClick/employee-tracker-sql-challenge/README.md

 2. Be sure to create the database named 'employeeTracker_db' as specified in the server code.
 This is done by first accessing MySQL using the 'mysql' command:
-   - mysql -u your_username -p
+   - mysql -u root -p

 3. Once logged in, run the following SQL command to create the database:
    - CREATE DATABASE employeeTracker_db;